Food Allergy & Anaphylaxis

 Tree Nut Cross-Reactivity

 Tree nuts are very closely related to one another, structurally, as well as share many common proteins with tree pollen.
 As is denoted in our section on peanut, the same types of similarities and shared proteins also occur between peanut and tree nut.
 Therefore, on allergy tests, these common proteins and similar structures may be responsible for high rates of co-positive tests among several types of tree nuts, and possibly between tree nut and peanut.
 Please keep in mind that just having a positive allergy test does not automatically mean that the person is allergic to the item, especially if the person has never eaten the item and developed symptoms.
 Therefore, a food challenge to the tree nut(s) or to peanut may be recommended to determine if these items are safe to eat.
-However, some allergists do recommend total avoidance of all peanut and tree nut due to concerns of cross-contamination.
+However, some allergists do recommend total avoidance of all peanut and tree nut due to concerns of cross-contact.
 Tree nuts may be co-manufactured and processed with one another, on shared equipment, and it may be difficult to distinguish one tree nut from one another, visually.
 Please check with your allergist for your specific management plan.

 Other pages that may be of interest: